wp-plugins/oik/trunk/readme.txt

 * oik-bob-bing-wide to provide easy to use shortcode macros for bob/fob bing/bong wide/hide wow, WoW and WOW, oik and loik, bw_plug, bw_module
 * oik-bwtrace provides a rudimentary trace function, which logs trace information to a file, rather than including it within the web page output.

 ALL of the plugins are developed using a set of functions that can make PHP and HTML coding a bit easier.
-These are known as the bw API.
+These are known as the bobbing wide application programming interface (bw API).

 == Installation ==
 1. Upload the contents of the oik plugin to the `/wp-content/plugins/oik' directory